git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 but be aware there's a lot of upkeep cost in keeping these upstream projects (and even your personal ones) compatible.
 But I digress, back to terminal stuff.

-Why does it matter?
-Why do you bring it up?
+Why does it matter, why  bring it up?
 You'll see this kind of stuff everywhere.
 So let's separate the common suspects into their respective categories.

 ## Terminal interface